 Keegan is a media connoisseur and lives in Maine.

 Rachel has more than a decade of experience in serving as the liaison between architectural design work and the public.
 Rachel holds a Bachelor of Arts in Communication from the University of New Hampshire.

-Rachel lives in Maine with her husband, their children Maggie and JJ, and two dogs.
+Rachel lives in Maine with her husband, their children, and two dogs.
 She loves reading, food trucks, and good grammar.

 370 Main Street